 WANT TO VISIT?

-Stay at InnZululand Guest Lodge – your hosts, Nick and Silvia Phillips are closely associated with the Zulufadder Children’s Trust upliftment project for orphans and vulnerable children in the nearby rural areas and guests can choose to visit the project and experience the warmth and friendship of their Zulu neighbours.
+Stay in Eshowe if you plan to visit the Zulufadder Children’s Trust upliftment project for orphans and vulnerable children.
+Guests can choose to visit the project and experience the warmth and friendship of their Zulu neighbours.

 WANT TO CONTRIBUTE?